jmmack/16S/README.md

 # 16S Microbiome Analysis
-This repository is a collection of notes and scripts for 16S microbiome analysis
+This repository is a collection of notes and scripts for 16S microbiome analysis in the Gloor lab

 ### Getting started
 You should use the miseq workflow to prepare your OTU table